-There is no guarantee that we will apply for an EUA for adintrevimab or any of our product candidates, or other similar authorization or, if we do apply, that we will be able to obtain an EUA or such.
+There is no guarantee that we will apply for an EUA for NVD200, adintrevimab or any other product candidates, or other similar authorization or, if we do apply, that we will be able to obtain an EUA or such.
 If an EUA or other authorization is granted, we will rely on the FDA or other applicable regulatory authority policies and guidance governing products authorized in this manner in connection with the marketing and sale of our product.
 If these policies and guidance change unexpectedly and/or materially or if we misinterpret them, potential sales of our product could be adversely impacted.
-An EUA authorizing the marketing and sale of our product will terminate upon expiration of the public health emergency, which is a determination made by the Secretary of the Department of Health and Human Services, or HHS.
+An EUA authorizing the marketing and sale of our product will terminate upon expiration of the public health emergency, which is a determination made by the Secretary of the Department of Health and Human Services ("HHS").
 The FDA may also terminate an EUA if safety issues or other concerns about our product, such as loss of neutralizing activity against dominant circulating SARS-CoV-2 variants, arise or if we fail to comply with the conditions of authorization.
 We cannot predict how long the Public Health Emergency will remain in effect, the future dominant circulating SARS-CoV-2 variant(s), or the length of time a variant will circulate.

 If we apply for an EUA or similar authorization from regulatory authorities outside of the United States, the failure to obtain such authorization or the termination of such an authorization, if obtained, would adversely impact our ability to market and sell our COVID-19 antibody, which could adversely impact our business, financial condition and results of operations.
 The time required to obtain approval or other marketing authorizations by the FDA and comparable foreign authorities is unpredictable, and it typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, and the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
-We have not obtained regulatory authorization or approval for any product candidate, and it is possible that we may never obtain regulatory authorization or approval for any product candidates we may seek to develop in the future.
+We have not obtained regulatory authorization or approval for any product candidates we may seek to develop in the future.
 Neither we nor any current or future collaborator is permitted to market any drug product candidates in the United States until we receive regulatory authorization with an EUA or approval of a BLA from the FDA, and we cannot market it in the European Union until we receive marketing authorization from the EMA, or other required regulatory approval in other countries.
-To date, we have had discussions with the FDA and have received scientific advice from the Medicines and Healthcare products Regulatory Agency, or MHRA, the Swedish Medical Products Agency, or MPA, the Paul Ehrlich Institute, or PEI, and the EMA regarding clinical development programs or regulatory approval for any product candidate within the United States, United Kingdom, Sweden, Germany and European Union, respectively.
+To date, we have had discussions with the FDA and Health Canada and have received scientific advice from the Medicines and Healthcare products Regulatory Agency, the Swedish Medical Products Agency, the Paul Ehrlich Institute, and the EMA regarding clinical development programs or regulatory approval for any product candidate within the United States, Canada, United Kingdom, Sweden, Germany and European Union, respectively.
 We have had no discussions with other comparable foreign authorities regarding clinical development programs or regulatory approval for any product candidate outside of these jurisdictions.